anniezhe/anniezhe/README.md

 - ⚡ Fun fact: ...
 -->
 ⚡ Fun fact about me:
-- Studying applied math at a criminal justice school
+- Studying applied math at a criminal justice school 📚
-- Big foodie
+- Big foodie 🍱
-- Currently maintaining the Computer Science Society's CSS_Website repository with my club executives team
+- Currently maintaining the Computer Science Society's Website repository with my club executives team (please check out our website repo at https://github.com/jjcss/CSS_Website and our official website at https://jjaycss.tech/)👩🏻‍💻
-- Interested in coding and working with databases
+- Interested in coding and working with databases 🌐